 What this essentially means is that if you failed to keep up with your repayments to a lender, either of them could go to court to order a repossession of your home, if this was to happen then once the property was sold the capital would first be used to repay your debt to the first charge lender as they have priority, what was left would then be used to repay the second charge lender up the value of the outstanding debt.

 Second charge mortgages are secured on the equity of your home of which you own, if your home is worth £300,000 and you have £50,000 left to pay on your mortgage this means you own equity of £250,000 which you may be able to take out a second charge loan on.

 Uses of second charge mortgages

-Unsecured loans are often limited to a maximum of £25,000, so homeowners looking to borrow larger sums of money may wish to consider a second charge mortgage; they can also be paid off over longer period of time than personal loans.
+Unsecured loans are often limited to a maximum of £25,000, so homeowners looking to borrow large sums of money may wish to consider a second charge mortgage; they can also be paid off over a longer period of time than personal loans.
 They may also be more readily available than personal loans to borrowers who have poor credit scores.

 The capital borrowed through a homeowner loan can be used for any legal, non-commercial purpose which could include home improvements, large purchases or debt consolidation.

 While second charge mortgages do present a way to borrow large sums of money, it is important to remember that they are secured against your home failure to keep up with your repayments can result in the repossession of your home.